How are you doing with your New Year’s resolutions?

 A great start would be to try to reduce your single-use plastic waste and the Red Cross is committed to reducing our carbon footprint.*

-You can recycle your old mobile phones and used printer cartridges by post with the British Red Cross.
+You can recycle your used printer cartridges by post with the British Red Cross.

 Plastic bottles are one of the most common items of litter found on Britain’s beaches, so carrying a reusable water bottle is becoming more important than ever.